Using the stock cable the tonality of the C6IEM is slightly dark but never muffled veiled or overly warm.

-The Westones were often accused of that particularly the W4r and more often than not people reach for something to give it a little lift.
+The Westones were often accused of that, particularly the W4r, and more often than not people reach for something to give it a little lift.
 Same also for my W300AR with excellent results.
 Could it be the C6IEM has a whole new presentation to offer with a different cable?

 ALO Audio SXC8

-The bass depth and quantity didn’t lessen as such but it felt more nimble and cleaner than the stock cable was capable off.
-Lower treble had a slight lift also with a bit more clarity on cymbal and percussion work whilst vocal presence remained strong and natural.
+The bass depth and quantity didn’t lessen as such but it felt more nimble and cleaner than the stock cable was capable of.
+The lower treble had a slight lift also with a bit more clarity on cymbal and percussion work whilst vocal presence remained strong and natural.
 A welcome cable roll indeed.

 Whiplash Twag V2

 The bass on the Twag V2 was also a bit more linear and scaled back and not as boomy as the stock cable.
 Treble also had a little bit more air but the lower treble percussion and cymbal work, though better than the stock cable, did not quite the same fizz as the SXC8.

 Of course cable rolling is going to set you back a bit unless you have a few to hand.
 The SXC8 is not cheap at $349 and the Twag V2 4 strand is $285 currently.
-This total package is going north of $800 and for some that is custom territory already so be warned.
+This total package is going north of $800 for some that are custom territory already so be warned.

 The C6IEM from Cypher Labs definitely wears its heart on its sleeve.
 Dave and the team could easily have picked a vanilla type sound signature that would probably hear little from in terms of pluses and negatives and a sense of Meh.